ucphhpc/docker-migrid/doc/source/sections/troubleshooting/containers.rst

 Ensure that:

 * Hosts keys are available and that they all have a corresponding pubkey file.
 Eg. `server.key` and `server.key.pub`
-* If the ListenAddress is a hostname, it must be resolvable inside the container to one of its own IPs.
+* If the ListenAddress is a hostname, it must be resolvable inside the container to one iof its own IPs.* Another ssh service already uses the same address e.g. because it is configured to bind on all availabel interfaces (ListenAddress 0.0.0.0 or ListenAddress ::)

-DevDNS cannt get IPs of containers
+DevDNS can't get IPs of containers
 ----------------------------------

 ::

     devdns          | E Could not get IP for container 'migrid-webdavs.test'

-This error occures when DevDNS get a notification of a container in another network.
+This error occurs when DevDNS gets a notification of a container in another network.
-You can set the network in which DevDNS works with the enviroment variable `NETWORK=docker-migrid_default` for example.
+You can set the network in which DevDNS works with the environment variable `NETWORK=docker-migrid_default` for example.